IsolationKernel/Codes/IK/High-dimensional_Evaluation/README.md

 The codes for indexing search and SVM classification evaluation are implemented in Python, other tasks are based on Matlab.
-The LIBLINEAR package can be obtained from https://github.com/cjlin1/liblinear.